-The Writing journey: how to develop successful researcher writing habits
+The writing journey: how to develop successful researcher writing habits

-What sorts of writing habits do successful researchers have?’
-What does ‘being successful’ mean?
+The next question to ask is: What sorts of writing habits do successful researchers have?’
+This means being able to:

-- Write up your research quickly and clearly;
+- Write up your research quickly and clearly.

-- Use clear and effective English so that your papers have a higher chance of passing editorial checks and peer-review;
+- Use clear and effective English so that your papers have a higher chance of passing editorial checks and peer review.

 - Select appropriate wording so that native speakers can understand your meaning and the nuances of your research.